ThibaultJanBeyer/DragSelect/README.md

 # Key-Features

 - **No dependencies** [![No Dependency](https://david-dm.org/ThibaultJanBeyer/DragSelect.svg)](https://david-dm.org/ThibaultJanBeyer/DragSelect)
+- Hyper customizable
 - Replicates operating system drag-selection in the browser
 - Accessibility (a11y)
 - Add drag selection
 - Use modifier keys to make multiple independent selections
+- Select, Drag and Drop also via keyboard
 - Choose which elements can be selected
 - Selected elements can be dragged and dropped
 - Great browser support, works even like a charm on IE10